Wellbutrin vs Adderall

 | Main risk to know | Dose-related seizure risk; antidepressant boxed warning about suicidal thoughts in people under 25 | Boxed warning about misuse, abuse, and addiction |

 They treat different things.
-Bupropion is FDA-approved for depression, seasonal depression, and quitting smoking.
-Adderall is FDA-approved for ADHD and narcolepsy.
-Bupropion does not treat ADHD as a standard option, and Adderall does not treat depression.
+Bupropion is FDA-approved for major depressive disorder, for preventing seasonal affective disorder in its extended-release form, and, under the brand name Zyban, for quitting smoking.
+Adderall is FDA-approved for ADHD in children and adults, and for narcolepsy.
+Bupropion does not treat ADHD as a standard, label option, and Adderall does not treat depression.

 One more point on roles.
-Bupropion is not a standard ADHD treatment.
-It is sometimes used off-label as a modest option, meaning for a purpose the label does not formally list, but it is not first-line.
+Bupropion is sometimes used off-label to help with attention, meaning for a purpose the label does not formally list, but it is a modest option and not a first-line ADHD treatment.
 Adderall does not treat depression.
+So even though both can feel activating, they are not two routes to the same destination.

 Side effects compared

-Because both medications are activating, they share a set of side effects.
-Both can cause insomnia, reduced appetite, anxiety or jitteriness, and a faster heartbeat.
-Taking either earlier in the day helps limit the effect on sleep.
+Because both medications are activating, they share a set of everyday side effects.
+Both can cause insomnia, reduced appetite, anxiety or jitteriness, headache, dry mouth, and a faster heartbeat.
+With both, taking the dose earlier in the day helps limit the effect on sleep, and many of the early effects ease as the body adjusts or as a dose is fine-tuned.

 The risks that matter most are different.
-With bupropion, the main concern is a dose-related seizure risk, which is why dosing limits exist and why it is used with care in some people.
-With Adderall, the main concern is its potential for misuse, abuse, and addiction, which is the basis for its controlled substance status.
+With bupropion, the main concern is the dose-related seizure risk, which is why dosing limits exist and why it is used with care in certain people.
+With Adderall, the main concern is its potential for misuse, abuse, and addiction, which is the basis for its controlled substance status, along with its cardiovascular effects in anyone with a serious heart condition.
 If a side effect is severe, or it is not improving, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

 Sexual side effects differ.
 Bupropion is often regarded as relatively low for sexual side effects compared with many other antidepressants, and it is sometimes chosen partly for that reason.
+It is also sometimes added alongside an SSRI specifically to counter the sexual side effects the SSRI is causing.
 Adderall is not used for mood and is not generally framed around sexual side effects in the same way.
 Any troubling effect in this area is worth raising with a prescriber.

 Why a clinician might choose one over the other